alphagov/paas-cf/README.md

 See [doc/non_dev_deployments.md](doc/non_dev_deployments.md).

+## Optionally run specific job in the create-bosh-cloudfoundry pipeline

+`create-bosh-cloudfoundry` is our main pipeline.
+When we are making changes or adding new features to our deployment we many times wish to test only the specific changes we have just made.
+To do that, it's many times enough to run only the job that is applying the change.
+In order to do that, you can use `run_job` makefile target.
+Specify the job name you want to execute by setting the `JOB` variable.
+You also have to specify your environment type, e.g.
+`JOB=performance-tests make dev run_job`.

+This will not only tigger the job, but before that it will modify the pipeline to remove `passed` dependencies for `paas-cf` in the specified job.
+This means that your job will pick the latest changes to `paas-cf` directly, without the need to run the pipeline from start in order to bring the changes forward.

 ## Sharing your Bootstrap Concourse

 If you need to share access to your *Bootstrap Concourse* with a colleague